twellington23/LeadScreenAppIOS/README.md

 Use this as a starting point and then tailor your care to your patient in your setting in your community with your resources.
 Lead screening standards of care are often state-specific and even community-specific.
 Be aware of those state and local standards.
 And as always, do your own thinking.

-New York State Department of Health Guidelines for the Identification and Management of Lead Exposure in Children.
-New York State Dept. of Health, Publication 2501, October 2011.
-Accessed online May 19, 2012. www.health.ny.gov/publications/2501/
+Guidelines for Health Care Providers for the Prevention, Identification, and Management of Lead Exposure in Children.
+(2019, September).
+Retrieved November 5, 2019, from https://www.health.ny.gov/publications/6671.pdf.

 Hurwitz, RL, Lee, DA.
 Childhood lead poisoning: clinical manifestations and diagnosis, table 3.
 In: UpToDate, Mahoney, DH, Ewald MB, Drutz, JE (editors).
 UpToDate, Waltham MA, April 2012.